-This article was written by Marissa Dechant and published by The Derrick. & The News-Herald.
-Photo was taken by Richard Sayer.
+This article was written by Marissa Dechant and published by The Derrick. & The News-Herald in July of 2017.
+Photo by Richard Sayer.
 Find the original article here.

 Late last month, Gavin and Kimberly Fish and their five children packed up their belongings and left Sacramento, California for what Gavin had found to be the best town to live: Franklin.